gdotdesign/elm-github-install/Readme.md

 ## Installation

-If you have ruby installed on your machine then you can install it directy from [rubygems.org](https://rubygems.org/gems/elm_install):
+If you have ruby installed on your machine then you can install it directly from [rubygems.org](https://rubygems.org/gems/elm_install):
 ```
 gem install elm_install